Ayesha-iqbal/StudentBoard/README.md

 Clone the project from github

 ## Step 2
-locate to your project folder and run the following command.
+Locate to your project folder and run the following command.

 npm install
 npm build

 ## Step3
-Tp run the web application
+To run the web application

 npm start